Online Learning in Iterated Prisoner's Dilemma to Mimic Human Behavior: Introduction

-\begin{itemize} \item \textit{We have observed that contextual bandits are not performing well in the tournament, which means that considering the current situation to make decision is the worst in this kind of social dilemma game.
-Basically we should either do not care about the current situation or caring about more situations, but not just the current one. } \item \textit{We have observed that bandit algorithms (without context) is the best in term of fitting the human data, which implies that humans may not consider the context when they play the iterated prisoner's dilemma.} \end{itemize}
+\item We observe that contextual bandits are not performing well in the tournament, which means that considering the current situation to make decision is the worst in this kind of social dilemma game.
+Basically we should either do not care about the current situation or caring about more situations, but not just the current one.

+\item We observe that bandit algorithms (without context) is the best in term of fitting the human data, which implies that humans may not consider the context when they play the iterated prisoner's dilemma.